billfitzgerald/infosec-primer/README.md

 ## Contact Information

-Please contact Bill Fitzgerald (bfitzgerald@commonsense.org) with any questions or comments on this handbook.
+Please contact Bill Fitzgerald (bfitzgerald@commonsense.org) with any questions or comments on this primer.

 We will also respond -- as time permits -- to issues in the issue queue.